ENGFAKAYODE/Student-Engagement-Predictive-Analytics-Project-Saint-Louis-University/README.md

 ### Recommendation 1 — Deploy the SMOTE-Trained Model for Weekly Live Risk Scoring

-**Basis:** Recall improved to 78.99% — model is now operationally viable for production.
+**Basis:** Recall improved to 78.99%.
+The model is now operationally viable for production.
 The pre-SMOTE model caught only 39% of churners, making deployment irresponsible.
 The post-SMOTE model changes this fundamentally.
 - Deploy the SMOTE-trained Gradient Boosting model to generate **weekly risk scores** for every active learner at threshold 0.5.
-- Route flagged learners into a tiered response: automated nudge email at flag → peer mentor if no response within 48 hours → programme coordinator escalation at 72 hours.
+- Route flagged learners into a tiered response: automated nudge email at flag, peer mentor if no response within 48 hours, programme coordinator escalation at 72 hours.
 - Run the model on a **rolling weekly basis** so newly at-risk learners are caught early rather than after sustained disengagement.
 - Use **Random Forest as the secondary model** for high-cost interventions (paid mentors, scholarship flags) where its stronger precision (47%) matters more than maximum recall.

 ### Recommendation 2 — Build a 48-Hour Engagement Lag Trigger as the Primary Intervention

-**Basis:** Engagement Lag = 0.622 feature importance — the single strongest churn predictor, confirmed stable after SMOTE rebalancing.
+**Basis:** Engagement Lag = 0.622 feature importance, the single strongest churn predictor confirmed stable after SMOTE rebalancing.
 Its dominance survived resampling, proving it is a genuine signal not a statistical artefact.
 - Implement automated triggers at **24 hours and 48 hours** post-signup for learners who have not yet applied.
-- The 24-hour message: warm and motivational.
-The 48-hour message: direct — one-click apply link, deadline visibility, peer success story from the same opportunity category.
+- The 24-hour message should be warm and motivational.
+The 48-hour message should be direct with a one-click apply link, deadline visibility, and a peer success story from the same opportunity category.
 - Any learner who has not applied by **72 hours** is automatically scored by the model and routed to a human mentor if risk score exceeds 0.5.
-- During August (peak surge), reduce the trigger window to **24 hours** — half the normal threshold — given elevated churn risk during high-intake periods.
+- During August (peak surge), reduce the trigger window to **24 hours**, half the normal threshold, given elevated churn risk during high-intake periods.

 ### Recommendation 3 — Build a Separate Pre-Start Activation Pipeline for Never-Started Learners

 **Basis:** 3,708 learners (44%) with `Has_Start_Date = 0` are entirely outside the churn model's prediction scope.
-SMOTE improved recall for learners who started — it cannot score those who produce no behavioural signals because they never began.
+SMOTE improved recall for learners who started.
+It cannot score those who produce no behavioural signals because they never began.
 - Create a dedicated **Activation Pipeline** in the platform.
 Upon team allocation, trigger a 48-hour countdown.
-- If no start activity after 48 hours: send activation prompt.
-If no activity after 7 days: escalate to a coordinator.
+- If no start activity after 48 hours, send an activation prompt.
+If no activity after 7 days, escalate to a coordinator.
-- Introduce a mandatory lightweight onboarding step — profile completion, availability confirmation, or a welcome check-in — as both a commitment signal and an activation gate.
+- Introduce a mandatory lightweight onboarding step such as profile completion, availability confirmation, or a welcome check-in, as both a commitment signal and an activation gate.
 - Track this cohort under a new **Pending Activation** status so it becomes visible in platform reporting rather than disappearing into cleaned-data exclusions.

 ### Recommendation 4 — Launch an Internship-Specific Milestone Retention Programme

-**Basis:** 92.5% of churners from internships.
-Post-SMOTE model can now flag approximately **521 of 660 internship churners** — up from ~258 before resampling.
+**Basis:** 92.5% of churners come from internships.
+The post-SMOTE model can now flag approximately **521 of 660 internship churners**, up from ~258 before resampling.
 The question shifts from "can we find them" to "what do we do when we find them."
 - Structure internship journeys into **modular milestones** at weeks 1, 3, and 6.
 - Any learner who misses a milestone check-in and carries a model risk score above 0.5 receives peer mentor outreach within 24 hours.
 - Create an **Internship Early Warning Dashboard** visible to programme coordinators showing risk scores, Engagement Lag values, and milestone completion status for all active internship learners.